Daphne Steele Building

 Creating a space to enhance and improve student and staff wellbeing

-component of the interior has been carefully considered in order to support
+component of the interior was carefully considered in order to support the building achieving WELL Platinum.
+Using biophilic design and incorporating strong connections to nature,

-will help to improve people’s health and comfort as they use the space.
+including plenty of plants, green walls and timber finishes, the interior helps to improve people’s health and comfort as they use the space.

-and accessible.
-A key biophilic principle is to create a sense of place.
-To
+As the building is so large, cohesive internal finishes and wayfinding strategies were developed to make navigation easy and accessible.
+A key biophilic principle is to establish a sense of place.

-support this we have used a colour palette inspired by the local landscape of
+To support this we have used a colour palette inspired by the local landscape of Huddersfield and the University of Huddersfield’s identity.
+We also created a “colours of nature” to inform other colour selection in the building.

 Team